Hvogu/data-BPMN/README.md

 ![Alt text](images/overviewOfButtons.png)

 The top left button toggles between the modeler mode and the simulation mode.
 The bottom 3 buttons are for defining process variables, downloading the diagram, and opening a database overview of the connected database.
-The download button downloads a xml formated BPMN file, which can then be opened in the platform.
+The download button downloads an xml formated BPMN file, which can then be opened in the platform by drag and dropping the file into the tool.

 The process variables button opens a text field where the user can define process variables in the format ‘#[variable name] : [value]’.
 The variable names must be unique, and the value can be a number or a string; no quotes are necessary.
 All variables must be separated with a semicolon.
 Pressing the process button will instanciate the process variables.
-The process variables will be saved together with the model and when opening a model the process variables will automaticly be instantiated.
+The process variables will be saved together with the model and upon opening a model the process variables will automatically be instantiated.

 <p align="left">
   <img src="images/processVar.PNG" width="300" alt="Some Text">